jbuchbinder/jbuchbinder.github.com/source/quotes/index.md

 "If you don't understand why something is happening, you can't fix it.
 If you didn't fix it, it ain't fixed." - Artur Bergman, "[Full Stack Awareness](https://www.youtube.com/watch?v=oebqlzblfyo)", Velocity Europe

+"The first thought that goes through your mind is what you have been conditioned to think; what you think next defines who you are." - Unknown

 ## Money

 "Money is the enemy of the thoughtfully good."